Ankle Brachial Index ABI Test | USA Vascular Centers

 • Less than 0.5: Severe arterial disease

-If your ankle brachial index is above 1.4 or between 0.9 and 0.5 or lower, your doctor may recommend treatment.
-Numbers above 1.4 indicate that you may need a toe brachial index test, or TBI, to get the most accurate diagnosis.
+If your ankle-brachial index is above 1.4 or below 0.9, your doctor may recommend treatment.
+Numbers above 1.4 indicate that you may need a toe brachial index test (TBI) for a more accurate diagnosis.

 Next Steps After Ankle Brachial Index Test

-An angioplasty may be needed to help determine whether any arteries are narrowed, signaling atherosclerosis as a result of plaque buildup, which is a major symptom of PAD.
+An angioplasty may be needed to help determine whether any arteries are narrowed, signaling atherosclerosis due to plaque buildup, a major symptom of PAD.

-If you do have PAD, your doctor may recommend a minimally invasive treatment to help ease the symptoms of PAD.
-Our specialists at USA Vascular offer minimally invasive procedures to help treat peripheral artery disease, including:
+If you have PAD, your doctor may recommend a minimally invasive treatment to help ease the symptoms.
+Our specialists at USA Vascular Centers offer minimally invasive procedures to help treat peripheral artery disease, including:

-• Angioplasty, a treatment that involves inserting a balloon-tipped catheter into your blood vessels before inflating the balloon to open narrowed arteries.
+• Angioplasty, a treatment that involves inserting a balloon-tipped catheter into your blood vessels, then inflating the balloon to open narrowed arteries.

 • Stent placement, wherein your specialist places a mesh stent inside the narrowed blood vessel to help it stay open.